Skip to main content

 Q What is the 8-week rule and what is a deadlock letter?

 Before the Energy Ombudsman will accept a case, you must first complain formally to your supplier and give them a fair chance to resolve it.
 The supplier then has 8 weeks to reach a resolution.
 If 8 weeks pass without a satisfactory resolution, you can escalate to the Ombudsman.
 Alternatively, if the supplier decides at any point that it cannot do anything further to resolve your complaint, it must send you a 'deadlock letter' (sometimes called a 'final response letter') — this unlocks access to the Ombudsman immediately, even if 8 weeks have not yet elapsed.
-The government announced in June 2026 that this waiting period will be reduced to 6 weeks, but as at the date of this guide 8 weeks remains the current rule.
+The government confirmed in a consultation response published 17 June 2026 that this waiting period will be cut to 6 weeks, and the Ombudsman's own decision-making window will be cut from 6 weeks to 4 weeks — but these changes need the Energy Independence Bill and further regulations, so as at the date of this guide the 8-week escalation window remains the current rule.
 You then have 12 months from the date of the deadlock letter (or from when the 8 weeks expired) to raise the dispute with the Ombudsman.

 Q How long do I have to bring a complaint to the Energy Ombudsman?